Azure/autorest.go/src/autorest-configuration.md

     settings:
       - key: module
         type: string
-        description: The name of the module.
-This is the name your module will be published under.
+        description: The name of the Go module written to go.mod.
+Omit to skip go.mod generation.
       - key: file-prefix
         type: string
         description: Optional prefix to file names.
-For example, if you set your file prefix to "zzz", all generated code files will begin with "zzz".
+For example, if you set your file prefix to "zzz_", all generated code files will begin with "zzz_".
-      - key: openapi-type
-        type: string
-        description: Specify if you want to generate `data-plane` code or `arm` code.
-      - key: armcore-connection
+      - key: export-clients
         type: boolean
-        description: If set to `true`, we output the code with the `Connection` type specified in [`armcore`][armcore_connection].
-If not, we output a new `Connection` constructor with the generated code.
-Defaults to `false`
+        description: Indicates if generated clients are to be exported.
+Default to true for ARM, false for data-plane.
 ```